EzeOnoky/Project-Base-Learning-7/README.md

 Executed Script
 172.31.86.229:/mnt/apps /var/www nfs defaults 0 0
 ```
+So basically, the above has been done to ensure that our mounts remain intact when the server reboots.
+This is achieved by configuring the fstab directory.

 ### 5 - I installed  Apache on the Web server
 Remi's Repository  [Remi’s repository](http://www.servermom.org/how-to-enable-remi-repo-on-centos-7-6-and-5/2790/).
-Without the Apache, the web server will not be able to serve content to the web users, Nginx, Apache etc are the popular web servers clients out there.
+Without the Apache, the web server will not be able to serve content to the web users.
+Note...Nginx, Apache etc are the popular web servers clients out there.

 Note: ensure you run sudo yum update to install all the dependencies apache needs for it to run successfully on the web server.
 Without installation of these dependencies, apache will not start.